Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Okanagan Lake

-After I left Pentigton, I came across a road with a lovely lake on the right and a lot of traffic on the left.
-My idea was to ride until it got dark and find a good spot for camping.
-It was tough for me to move forward because the space on the side was very narrow due to the wall on my right.
-I had to balance carefully to avoid hitting my bulky bag and protect myself from the fast-moving vehicles.
+Left Penticton and hit this challenging stretch... beautiful lake on the right, heavy traffic on the left.
+Plan was to ride until dark and find somewhere to camp.
+It was tough to move forward because the shoulder was very narrow due to the wall on my right.
+I had to balance carefully to avoid hitting my bags and protect myself from the fast moving vehicles.

-I searched high and low for a place to set up camp, but unfortunately, I couldn't find a suitable spot.
+I looked everywhere for a place to set up camp, but unfortunately, I could not find a good spot.

 The view of Okanagan Lake… absolutely breathtaking!